ImangazalievM/UTair-MVP-Sample/README.md

 so to build the project you have to provide API key.
 To do it create account on OpenWeather website, then generate your own API key and put it to `open_weather_api_key` property in `api_keys.properties` file.

 ### ⚠ Attention:
 Clean Architecture approach [recommends](https://github.com/ImangazalievM/CleanArchitectureManifest#repository) us to create interfaces for repositories, so domain layer shouldn't know anything about data layer.
 The main goal of this rule is ability to test our interactors using simple unit-tests.
 IMHO, it is redundant because using repositories implementation directly doesn't cause any problems.

+### 🚦️ Tests Runnning

+UI and unit-tests are contained in the **app-coroutines** module.

+To run unit-tests, you need to setup [Spek Framework](https://plugins.jetbrains.com/plugin/10915-spek-framework) plugin.

 ## 🤝 License
 ```